nicslabdev/MOTAM-Gateway/README.md

 How-to can be found on simulation folder.

 ## Bluetooth 5 Beacon Scanner
-The firmware of nRF52840 dongle Beacon Scanner can be found on its repository.
+The firmware of nRF52840 dongle Beacon Scanner can be found on its GitHub repository.

 > [**MOTAM Scanner repository on GitHub.**](https://github.com/nicslabdev/MOTAM-Scanner)